course-details-portlet

 Faglig innhold

-The course is meant to deepen the student’s knowledge of a particular topic pertaining to the biological foundation of behaviour and cognition.
-They are expected to assemble a list of relevant literature (from ~20 sources, including scientific articles, reviews and/or book chapters) and give an informed lecture on a topic.
-These could range from, but are not limited to, the neural mechanisms of sleep, motivation, learning and memory, language, attention, perception, or emotions.
+The course is meant to deepen the student’s knowledge of a particular topic pertaining to the biological foundation of behaviour and cognition, and to strengthen the ability and confidence to present work to a public audience.
+Students are expected to assemble a list of relevant literature (from ~20 sources, including scientific articles, reviews and/or book chapters) and give an informed lecture on a topic.
+Topics could range from, but are not limited to, the neural mechanisms of sleep, motivation, learning and memory, language, attention, perception, or emotions.
 Other topics may include disease themes (e.g. stroke, dementia); a critical review of new developments in neuroscience methodologies (new techniques, etc.); computational themes, e.g. neuroinformatics, applied statistics, network models of brain function.
-Additional topics are welcome but must be approved by the course administrator.
+Additional topics are welcome but all topics must approved by the course administrator.

 Læringsutbytte

-2. can understand and discuss scientific papers in neuroscience, be critical and constructive, and be able to suggest alternative experiments;
+2. Understand scientific papers in neuroscience, be critical and constructive, and be able to suggest alternative experiments.

-3. has sufficient knowledge to answer broader questions in neuroscience without reading books or papers first.
+3. Have sufficient knowledge to answer broader questions in neuroscience without reading books or papers first.

 Læringsformer og aktiviteter

-The student selects the appropriate reading list (if needed they can do this with their supervisor), Students in the MSc Neuroscience program can gauge the target breadth by referring to lectures given in one of the master's level courses in the MSc Neuroscience program (NEVR3001, NEVR3002, NEVR3003, NEVR3004).
-The language of examination i English.
+The student selects the appropriate reading list (if needed they can do this with their supervisor).
+Students familiar with the MSc Neuroscience program can gauge the target breadth by referring to lectures given in one of the master's level courses in the MSc Neuroscience program (NEVR3001, NEVR3002, NEVR3003, NEVR3004).
+The language of examination is English.

 1. The reading list shall contain approximately 20 papers (not less than 18, not more than 21) and must be approved by the course coordinator.